henrylawson/photish/README.md

-collection has a small number of photos and pages, workers and threads will increase the generation time as loading a new ruby process and creating multiple threads may have a higher setup time then just generating everything in a single ruby process.
+collection has a small number of photos and pages, workers and threads will increase the generation time as loading a new ruby process and creating multiple threads may have a higher setup time then just generating everything in a single ruby process and thread.

 The number of workers and threads is configurable in the [config file](#config-file-options) with the `workers` and `threads` options.
-By default, Photish will spawn a worker for each processor detected on the computer.
-It will then create 2 threads per worker.
-As each worker spawns it's own thread, for a computer with 4 processors, 4 workers will be created, each with 2 threads, which means in total Photish will manage 8 threads and potentially run 8 Image Magick processes concurrently.
+By default, Photish will spawn a thread for each processor detected on the computer.
+It will then run this on a single worker.

+When configuring more than 1 worker, it is important to remember that each worker will spawn their own set of threads, if 4 workers are created, each with 2 threads, it means in total Photish will manage 8 threads and potentially run 8 Image Magick processes concurrently.
 When tweaking the number of workers and threads it is important to consider IO bottlenecks as this will most likely be the limiting factor in performance.

 #### Caching